Alex, one of the Connectionists!

 Interested in Joining NAC?
 Instructions for Ph.D.
 Applications

-The Neural Adaptive Computing (NAC) laboratory is looking for motivated, talented, and enthusiastic PhD students to work in the area of (biologically-inspired) machine learning, specifically on developing more neurocognitively plausible approaches to adaptation and memory formation and retention in artificial neural systems.
+The Neural Adaptive Computing (NAC) laboratory is looking for motivated, talented, and enthusiastic PhD students to work in the area of biomimetic intelligence and brain-inspired computing, specifically on developing more neurocognitively plausible approaches to adaptation and memory formation and retention in artificial neural systems.
 This would entail investigating, mathematically formalizing, as well as designing more realistic forms of neural computation and synaptic plasticity, including those related to spiking neurons.

-A student applying to the NAC lab should be interested in developing computational models of human vision/perception, biological neural circuitry, active inference, and/or novel models of predictive coding.
-Please contact me with: 1) a short description about yourself, 2) provide a clear description of why you are interested in the specific topics above, and 3) explain how your background applies specifically to this position, in addition to your curriculum vitae (CV).
+A student applying to the NAC lab should express, in their message, their interest in developing computational models of human vision/perception, biological neural circuitry, active inference, spiking neural networks, and/or novel models of predictive coding.
+Please contact me with: 1) a short description about yourself, 2) provide a clear description of why you are interested in the specific topics above, and 3) explain how your background applies specifically to these research areas related to a lab position, and 4) your curriculum vitae (CV).

-Important Note: Your email will typically not be addressed unless you write to the three points described above.
+Important Note: Your email will typically not be addressed unless you write to the four points described above.

 Information for MSc Students